Razi University

 Razi University (دانشگاه رازی, Daneshgah-e Razi) is a public university based in Kermanshah, Iran.
-The school's Science and Engineering Departments attract many Iranian high school graduates as well as many graduate school applicants from all over Iran with a majority admitted from western provinces.
+The school's Science and Engineering Departments attract Iranian high school graduates as well as graduate school applicants with a majority admitted from western provinces.

-The university has almost 13,000 students, enrolled in several bachelor's (B.A., B.S.), master's (M.A., M.S.), and Ph.D. programs.
+The university has almost 13,000 students, enrolled in bachelor's (B.A., B.S.), master's (M.A., M.S.), and Ph.D. programs.

-This university is currently the best university in the west of Iran and is one of the best comprehensive universities in Iran.

 Name

 The university is named after Abu Bakr al-Razi (also known by his Latinized name Rhazes), one of the Iranian scholars of the third century.

 History

 The university's first faculty, the Faculty of Science, was first founded in 1972 by Dr. Abdolali Gouya.
-At the beginning of 1972-73 academic year and with 200 students in physics, chemistry, biology, and math, the university and the faculty formally began working.
+At the beginning of 1972–73 academic year and with 200 students in physics, chemistry, biology, and math, the university and the faculty began working.

-With the establishment of the Faculty of Medicine in Kermanshah, Faculty of Teacher Training in Sanandaj, and the Faculty of Veterinary Medicine in Ilam, Razi University expanded; after the Islamic Revolution, the aforementioned faculties separated into Kermanshah University of Medical Sciences, University of Kurdistan, and University of Ilam, respectively.
+With the establishment of the Faculty of Medicine in Kermanshah, Faculty of Teacher Training in Sanandaj, and the Faculty of Veterinary Medicine in Ilam, Razi University expanded.

+After the Islamic Revolution, the aforementioned faculties separated into Kermanshah University of Medical Sciences, University of Kurdistan, and University of Ilam, respectively.